The cervix is the lower portion of your uterus that slightly protrudes into the vagina.

 You should abstain from sexual relations until all your symptoms are gone.
 To prevent reinfection, your sexual partners should be tested and treated, even if they have no symptoms.

 If left untreated, trichomoniasis can increase your risk of complications, including:

 In women who are pregnant, trichomoniasis can cause premature delivery or low birth weight.
 You can also transmit the infection to your baby during delivery.
 This can lead to breathing difficulties, fever, and urinary tract infection.

 Without treatment, you’re likely to pass the infection along to sexual partners.

 One dose of metronidazole or tinidazole can cure trichomoniasis.
 Symptoms usually clear up within a week.

-However, about 1 in 5 people get reinfected within 3 months of treatment.
+However, about people get reinfected within 3 months of treatment.
 That’s why it’s so important to wait until all your symptoms are gone before having sex again.
 It’s crucial to have your partner tested and treated, too.

 In the United States, there are about 7.4 million new cases of trichomoniasis every year:

 - About half of women with trichomoniasis have symptoms.

 But asymptomatic people can carry and transmit the infection.
 You can help lower the risk of getting or transmitting the infection by using condoms every time you have sex.